Sherwin-xjtu/HRD-MILN/README.md

 # HRD-MILN
-A tools to estimates HRD
+A tools to estimate HRD